 Direct labor is the cost that a manufacturing entity incurs for wages, salaries and benefits provided to production workers i.e., the workers who directly and physically handle the manufacturing process in a facility.
 Examples of direct labor workers include welders, machine operators, assemblers and painters etc.

-The expenses and remunerations attached to workers and employees who merely support the production facility and are not actively involved in converting materials into ultimate product is not included in direct labor cost, rather such expenses are considered as indirect labor which goes to the entity’s total manufacturing overhead cost (discussed later in this article).
-Examples of such employees include the salaries of production supervisor and factory watchman etc.
+The expenses and remunerations attached to workers and employees who merely support the production facility and are not actively involved in converting materials into ultimate product are not included in direct labor cost.
+Rather, such expenses are considered as indirect labor which goes to the entity’s total manufacturing overhead cost (discussed later in this article).
+Examples of such expenses include the salaries of production supervisor and factory watchman etc.

 Definition and explanation

 Conversion cost, as the name implies, is the total cost that a manufacturing entity incurs to transform or convert its direct materials into salable or finished product.
 Typically, it is equal to the sum of entity’s total direct labor cost and total manufacturing overhead cost.

 The conversion cost, when used in conjunction with prime cost, helps reduce waste and gauge other operational inefficiencies that may be present within the manufacturing facility.

 Conversion cost formula

 The conversion cost formula or equation is presented below: